DINTDT/kritaRecentFilesManager/README.md

 ## Notes

-The plugin has only been tested on Krita 5.1.5, although I would assume it works on previous versions of Krita 5 just fine.
+The plugin has only been tested on Krita 5.1.5 and above, although I would assume it works on previous versions of Krita 5 just fine.